March 4, 2021

 A typical architecture of an enterprise BI platform can have the following components:

 A data warehouse is at the heart of a data pipeline, serving as a central data hub.
-It can accumulate data from connected sources, be it in-house cloud or legacy systems, external apps, sensor data, and more.
+Data warehouses are built to accumulate data from connected sources, , be it in-house cloud or legacy systems, external apps, sensor data, and more.
 Once necessary sources are integrated, you should make sure data is regularly ingested and loaded into OLAP servers.